 3. Levarage social media:

-- Referrals from your network build a sense of trust between the recruiter & the candidate.
-Social media allows having that ‘trust’ & also a pool of candidates to find the best fit.
+Referrals from your network build a sense of trust between the recruiter & the candidate.
+The candidate feels that they can trust & as a recruiter, you get a pool of candidates to find the best fit.

-- 79% of the job applicants use social media (source: Glassdoor), which means you can check out their previous projects & involvement to get to know them better.
+79% of the job applicants use social media (source: Glassdoor), which means you can check out previous projects & involvement of the qualified candidates to get to know them better.

-- You get to know about their leadership potential - see how they are reacting on social media & how open they are with the criticism and feedback.
+You get to know about their leadership potential - see how they are reacting on social media & how open they are with criticism and feedback.

 We have already discussed how networking can help; check it out - Your network == Your lifeline